Six Sigma is a data-driven methodology that helps businesses identify and eliminate defects in their processes.

 Software recommendation: APIS

-APIS-IQ is a comprehensive framework for conducting Failure Mode and Effects Analysis letting you systematically identify potential failure modes, assess their impact, and prioritize them based on risk.
+APIS-IQ is a comprehensive framework for conducting Failure Mode and Effects Analysis letting you reproduce potential failure scenarios, assess their impact, and prioritize them based on risk.

-It applie various statistical methods to quantify risks, evaluate process performance, and generate detailed reports and action plans.
+It applies various statistical methods to quantify risks, evaluate process performance, and generate detailed reports and action plans.

 For organizations operating in regulated industries, APIS-IQ also helps ensure compliance with industry standards and regulations related to failure analysis and quality management.

-Pilot Testing: Allows you to validate improvements in safe environments to minimize risk and provides an opportunity for further refinement based on real-world feedback.
+Pilot Testing: Allows you to validate improvements in safe environments to minimize risk.
+Provides an opportunity for further refinement based on real-world feedback.

 Software recommendation: testRigor